cesarsotovalero/cesarsotovalero.github.io/files/posts/2025/2025-08-14/tech-interview-questions.md

 * What energizes you at work?
 * What kind of work makes you lose track of time?
 * What are your weaknesses? (e.g., "If I were to complement you with another teammate, what skills or traits would balance yours?")
+* Vis a vis other smart, talented people with similar backgrounds, what are your strengths and weaknesses?
 * Which constructive feedback have you received more than once?
 Did you change based on it?
 Why or why not?
 * Tell me about something you recently changed your mind on.
 * What’s the boldest decision you’ve made in the past year that involved a leap of faith?